 Making the switch to cloud requires more than just a change in architecture, it requires a change to business thinking.
 You need to investigate and discover what your organisation’s true driver is, as well as the appetite for change.

 Cloud has matured significantly over the last decade and is relied upon by some of Australia’s most regulated and data-rich organisations, for example – Banks.
-More organisations are choosing cloud providers because they rely on delivering a secure environment for their clients.
+More organisations are choosing cloud data warehouse providers because they rely on delivering a secure environment for their clients.
 In most cases cloud providers have greater resources to manage security with entire teams dedicated to that sole responsibility.

 These are just some of the internal concerns you will likely need to be ready to answer.
 During your evaluation, always balance risk and reward.
 Focus on communicating how the solution you recommend will deliver the greatest business benefit.